mKimp/TrashMails/README.md

-# TrashMails : Move your unimportant emails in the last 7 days from the inbox to the Trash automatically.
+# TrashMails : Move your unimportant emails in the last 7 days from the Inbox to the Trash automatically.

 ## Tech Stacks